yegor256/takes/README.md

 a given front.
 You can see how it's used in [integration tests](#integration-testing).
 * The [FtCli](src/main/java/org/takes/http/FtCli.java) class
-allows you to start your application with command line arguments.
+allows you to start your application with command-line arguments.
 More details in [Command Line Arguments](#command-line-arguments).
 * The [FtSecure](src/main/java/org/takes/http/FtSecure.java) class allows
 you to start your application with SSL.
 More details in